VertebrateResequencing/wr/.docs/nextflowstrict3/spec.md

 ### E2: Evaluate simple statement types in closures and functions

-As a developer, I want simple `return`, `for`, `try/catch`, and `switch/case` statements evaluated or warned on at translate time, so that closures and functions containing these produce correct results or clear diagnostics.
+As a developer, I want `return`, `for`, `try/catch`, and `switch/case` statements evaluated at translate time, so that closures and functions containing these produce correct results.

-- Simple `return expr` in a closure: evaluate the return value as the closure result when the `return` is the only exit path or guarded by a simple `if`.
+- `return expr` in a closure: evaluate the return value as the closure result when the `return` is the only exit path or guarded by a simple `if`.
-- Simple `for (x in coll) { ... }` in a function body: evaluate accumulation patterns (e.g. summing, collecting into a list).
+- `for (x in coll) { ... }` in a function body: evaluate
-- `try/catch` in a closure evaluated at translate time: emit a warning ("try/catch not supported in static evaluation"), do not crash.
-- `switch/case` in expression context: emit a warning ("switch/case not supported in static evaluation"), do not crash.
+  accumulation patterns (e.g. summing, collecting into a list).
+- `try/catch` fully evaluated: evaluate the try body.
+If evaluation produces an error, evaluate the first matching catch clause body.
+The finally block (if present) runs unconditionally.
+Return the last expression value.
+- `switch/case` fully evaluated: evaluate the switch expression, match against each case value using equality (or regex via `=~` for pattern cases).
+Return the value of the matched branch. `default` is the fallback when no case matches.

 **Package:** `nextflowdsl/`
 **File:** `nextflowdsl/groovy.go`